NotZakariya/NotZakariya.github.io/_posts/2025-08-19-An-experience-of-applying-to-medicine.md

 ---
-title: "An experience of getting into medschool"
+title: "An experience of applying to medicine"
 subtitle: "by a normal person"
 date: 2025-08-18
 tags: [medicine]